mlhubca/lab/101/Readme.md

 6) Connect node "titanic.csv" to node "Type"
 7) Righ click node "Type", select "Open",
     - Add all fields to the Types list
-    - Select field `Survivied`, modify the Role as Target
+    - Select field `Survived`, modify the Role as Target
 8) Select node "Partition" from "Field Opartions", drag and drop the node to the flow
 9) Connect node "Type" to node "Partition"
 10) Righ click node "Partition", select "Open"
     - Specify 85 for the Training partition size (%)
     - Specify 15 for the Testing partition size (%)
-11) Select node "C5.0" from Modeling, drag and drop the node to the flow
+11) Select node "Random Trees" from Modeling, drag and drop the node to the flow
-12) Righ click node "C5.0", select "Open",
-    - Select Play for the Target
-    - Select the rest of the fields for Input
-13) Righ click node "C5.0", select "Run"
+13) Righ click node "Random Trees", select "Run"
 14) Select node "Analysis" from "Outputs", drag and drop the node to the flow
-15) Connect the generated node "Play" to node "Analysis"
+15) Connect the generated node "Servived" to node "Analysis"
 16) Righ click node "Analysis", select "Run".
-17) Open "Analysis of [Play]" to view the results
+17) Open "Analysis of [Survived]" to view the results
-18) Back to "Play Tennis Flow", right click the generated node "Play", select View Model
+18) Back to "Predict Survivial", right click the generated node "Survived", select View Model
 19) View the model details
     - Model Information
     - Predictor Importance